 Rock For Hope: Benefit Concert Gives Hope to Kids with Muscular Dystrophy

-Rock for Hope is an annual muscular dystrophy benefit concert in the San Francisco Bay Area.
+Rock for Hope is a series of muscular dystrophy benefit concerts in the San Francisco Bay Area.
 Some of the Bay Area's top musicians lend their great talent and big hearts to this sentimental occasion.
 Let the power of music help kids with muscular dystrophy have some hope.
 Join the Rock for Hope.
 All funds raised by the Rock for Hope go directly to Harvard University's leading research lab in an attempt to find a cure for muscular dystrophy.

 Muscular dystrophy is a hereditary muscle disease that causes progressive muscle weakness.
 With Duchenne Muscular Dystrophy, the most prevalent form of the disease, kids are generally in a wheel-chair by the time they are 12 years old and rarely survive beyond their early 30's.
 Scientists have yet to find a cure for this miserable disease that takes away our young loved ones.
 With current scientific developments, however, we all have reason to hope for a cure.